College basketball player scores 100 points in NAIA game

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 J.J.
-Culver was a first-team NAIA All-American and the South Atlantic Conference player of the year as a junior, averaging 17.5 points per game last season.
+Culver was a first-team NAIA All-American and the Sooner Athletic Conference player of the year as a junior, averaging 17.5 points per game last season.
 He is currently averaging 36.1 points per game.

 NBA Hall of Famer Wilt Chamberlain, as a member of the Philadelphia Warriors, became the only pro player to score 100 points in a single game.
 He accomplished the feat in March 1962 in Hershey, Pa., against the New York Knicks.